 Day 13: Reach Out To Someone You Care About.

 One of the most important things we can do for our mental health is to stay connected with those we care about.
 Reaching out and checking in on someone can be a great way to show that you care.

 It could be sending a text message or making a phone call – whatever works for you!
-The important thing is that it comes from a place of genuine kindness and care, and not because you feel like you’re obligated to do so.
+The important thing is that it comes from a place of genuine kindness and care, not because you feel obligated to do so.